azmeena/CEIArchitectureKatas/README.md

 Business Impact: Staff spend less time driving and more time swapping batteries where it matters most.
 Vehicles are charged and ready during peak demand periods, reducing customer frustration and maximizing revenue.

-3. Personalization Engine: Building Customer Loyalty Through Intelligence The Challenge: How do we convert ad-hoc users into regular commuters?
+**3. Personalization Engine: Building Customer Loyalty Through Intelligence** The Challenge: How do we convert ad-hoc users into regular commuters?
 Our AI Solution: An LLM-powered personalization engine that understands individual user patterns and proactively encourages routine usage through smart recommendations and incentives.
 How It Works: